4 Common Accounts Receivable Challenges and How To Solve Them

 - Allocating payments incorrectly

-All of which leads to less cash flow, which means your operations and production may need to slow down.
+All of which leads to less cash flow, meaning your operations and production may need to slow down.
 Consequently, the organization may miss revenue targets while competitors continue to grow.

-In this guide, we're going to walk through 4 common accounts receivable challenges and offer actionable ways to solve them.
+This guide will walk through four common accounts receivable challenges and offer actionable ways to solve them.
 We'll also share a few activities you can do within AR to free up cash and strengthen your working capital.

-In some cases, credit is employed as a way to gain loyalty and grow your customer base, but offering these payment options without a proper plan in place can lead up to cash-flow deficiencies, even jeopardizing operations.
-Here are some of the most common problems that an Accounts Receivable team might face:
+In some cases, credit is employed to gain loyalty and grow your customer base.
+But offering these payment options without a proper plan in place can lead to cash-flow deficiencies and even jeopardize operations.
+In particular, the Accounts Receivable team might face:

 DSO is the average time it takes credit sales to be converted into cash.
-A high DSO means your clients are taking up too much time to finalize their debts, going over the agreed payment term.
-If this KPI runs higher than the industry's average, make sure the credit plans you're offering are not more than you can handle.
+A high DSO means your clients are taking too much time to finalize their debts, going over the agreed payment terms.
+If this KPI runs higher than the industry's average, make sure the credit plans you're offering are not more than you can afford.
 It also may be a smart move to get a new protocol and financial planning in place.
 While your customer relationship is essential — so is getting paid.
 There are other payment option strategies you can use to keep customers happy.

 Ways to reduce your DSO:

-- Set up a proper collection strategy to make sure every invoice get sent on in a timely matter, with clear payment terms.
-We recommend delivering invoices digitally rather than by mail, so you can speed up billing and collections significantly, and you can save even more time by having customers set up autopay or recurring payments.
+- Streamline your strategy.
+Set up a proper debt collection strategy to ensure every invoice gets sent in a timely matter, with clear payment terms.
+We recommend delivering invoices digitally rather than by mail.
+Electronic invoicing speeds up billing and collections significantly, and you can save even more time by having customers set up autopay or recurring payments.

 - Make it easier for them to pay by adding multiple payment options.
-There's a lot of research that shows you're more likely to get paid on time if you offer more ways to pay a bill.
+Research shows you're more likely to get paid on time if you offer more ways to pay a bill.
 Not only do you get paid in a more timely fashion, but it also increases the likelihood that the client will become a repeat customer.

 - Encourage early or on-time payments.
 Offer incentives to encourage customers to pay early and impose penalties for paying late.
-For example, offering a discount for paying within 10 days, when your usual payment terms run up to 30 days.
+For example, offer a discount for paying within ten days, when your usual payment terms run up to 30 days.

-Keeping your invoices organized is the key to knowing how much money you're owed, by who and when they are expected to pay.
-Poor Accounts Receivable management could cause a cash-flow deficiency, so having a system that can allow you to have full visibility is crucial for responsible AR management.
+Keeping your invoices organized is key to knowing how much money you're owed, by who, and when they are expected to pay.
+Poor accounts receivable management could cause a cash-flow deficiency, so having a system that allows you to have complete visibility is crucial for responsible AR management.

 Ways to improve ledger management:

 - Keep your information centralized in one place.
 At the same time, it's easy to unintentionally fragment your accounts receivable process.
-Using too many different ERPs, invoicing and payment tools, in the long run these could cause more problems than they solve.
+Using too many different ERPs, invoicing, reporting, and payment tools could cause more problems in the long run.
 It's a hassle for AR teams to match data from one system to another, and reporting quickly becomes a nightmare.
-It's better to opt for tools that can allow the whole AR process to happen under one roof.
+It's better to opt for end-to-end tools that facilitate the entire AR process.

-- Conduct regular audits of master data to identify customers with abnormal credit limits, payment terms, and/or discount rates.
+- Audit your AR process.
+Conduct regular audits of master data to identify customers with abnormal credit limits, payment terms, and discount rates.

-- Start analyzing your company spending more closely.
-Being able to group certain expenses together is a great way to understand how those expenses benefit your business.
-If an entire category isn't creating any value for your business, that's something you want to know sooner rather than later.
+- Start analyzing your company spend more closely.
+Grouping certain expenses is a great way to understand how those expenses benefit your business.
+If an entire category isn't creating value for your business, that's something you want to know sooner rather than later.

-Establishing communications channels and points of contact is a must at the beginning of any relationship and an important part of getting paid on time.
-We recommend keeping track of all the times you have been in communication with your customer and through what channels, to keep a healthy information flow.
+Establishing communication channels and points of contact is a must at the beginning of any customer relationship and an essential part of getting paid on time.
+We recommend keeping track of all the times you have communicated with your customer and through what channels to maintain a healthy information flow.

 Ways to improve AR communications: